Top Trump campaign aide Clovis spoke to Mueller team, grand jury

 "I'm not going to get into that," she said in an interview.

-George Papadopoulos pleaded guilty to lying to the FBI in July and began cooperating with agents, records show — disclosing his interactions with a professor and other Russians whom the FBI suggested in court documents may have been working for Russian intelligence agencies.
+George Papadopoulos was arrested in July and began cooperating with agents, records show — disclosing his interactions with a professor and other Russians whom the FBI suggested in court documents may have been working for Russian intelligence agencies.
+He pleaded guilty to making false statements on Oct.
+5.

 The court documents unsealed Monday describe emails between Papadopoulos and an unnamed "campaign supervisor."
 The supervisor responded "Great work" after Papadopoulos discussed his interactions with Russians who wanted to arrange a meeting with Trump and Russian leaders.